 - provide advice to the Minister for Corrections on strategic directions and service requirements for women in the Victorian correctional services system

 - have input into the development of policy, including research and evaluation that leads to the development of best practice in the delivery of services and programs for women offenders and prisoners

 - provide a forum for discussion of ongoing issues that arise in relation to women in the correctional services system

 - consider matters referred by the Minister for Corrections.

 Chair: Ms Maree Edwards MP, Member for Bendigo West

-Ms Julie Kun, Deputy CEO, Women's Information and REferral Exchance Inc (WIRE)
+Ms Julie Kun, CEO, Women's Information and Referral Exchance Inc. (WIRE)

-Ms Serina McDuff - Executive Officer, Federation of Community Legal Centres
+Ms Serina McDuff, CEO, Federation of Community Legal Centres (Victoria) Inc.